polkadot-fellows/Evaluations/evidence/sandreim/0004-sandreim-retain-2025.md

 its strategic trade-offs outside of the ecosystem:

 - [Scalability² - The Stepping Stone to a Web3 Cloud](https://www.parity.io/blog/polkadot-web3-cloud)
-positions Polkadot as the first Web3 cloud discussing similarities between Web2 and Web3 clouds
+positions Polkadot as the first Web3 cloud discussing similarities between Web2 and Web3 clouds.
 - [Scaling Polkadot: Does it come at a price?](https://www.parity.io/blog/scalability-tradeoffs-polkadot-web3) analyzes the trade-offs Polkadot makes and compares them to a few competitors